-Revenue derived from the Automotive segment (Automotive carpets and Braking components) was lower by RM 23.3m (20%) as compared to previous year mainly due to the temporary closure caused by the MCO.
-Despite the lower revenue recorded, the Automotive segment made a lower loss of RM 2.5m for the year against a loss of RM 2.6m in 2019 mainly due to the cost rationalisation efforts undertaken by the Group.
+Revenue derived from the Automotive segment (Automotive carpets and Braking components) was higher by RM 13.7m (15%) as compared to previous year.
+As a result of the improved revenue and cost rationalisation efforts undertaken by the Group, the Automotive segment made a lower LBT of RM 0.8m for the year against a loss of RM 2.5m in 2020.